free-ghz/tstimelines/README.md

 Default script behaviour is to run each prompt once, and then exit.
 Pass `--batch` to loop around the prompt list forever.
 Each loop re-reads the `prompts/` directory, meaning you could edit the prompt definitions between loops without restarting the script.

-Output is stored in `output/` directory, sorted by prompt `title` property, as well as streamed to stdout.
+Output is stored in `output/` directory, sorted by prompt `title` property.
+When not in batch mode, it is streamed to stdout as well.